codearachnid/legull/docs/privacy-policy.md

 [legull_condition is="has_sharedata_aggregate"]
 The site will only share such user data with these third parties in the aggregate, using collected data reporting on user activity and data that the site collects, but not identifying individual users.
 Information limited to or identifying individual site users will not be shared.[/legull_condition]

+[legull_condition is="has_california"]
 ##California Privacy Rights

 California Civil Code Section 1798.83 permits Site users who are residents of California to request and receive once a year a list of any third parties to whom we disclosed any of that user's personal information for direct marketing purposes in the preceding calendar year, as well as the categories of personal information disclosed.
-If you are a California resident and you wish to make such a request or have any questions about the Site's information sharing, you may send an email to [legull display="privacy_email"], or write to [legull display="privacy_address"].
+If you are a California resident and you wish to make such a request or have any questions about the Site's information sharing, you may send an email to [legull display="privacy_email"], or write to [legull display="privacy_address"].[/legull_condition]

 ##Mobile Device Privacy